Hayle Railway: Main line

 The bottom end of the incline was to the west of Mill Road; having reached the lower level, the line curved round sharply to the north, following the contour, turning west again.
 It crossed the small valley formed by an arm of the Red River immediately to the north of the present viaduct, and the then by a separate bridge over the adjacent Old Mill Lane (in fact a footpath and farm track).
 The later replacement viaduct is at a much higher level and crosses both the river and lane in a single structure, but the original lane bridge is still present; it is shown as "tunnel" on some modern large scale maps.

 The old line continued broadly westward, at first a little to the north of the modern route, with a southward loop to follow the contour through the site of the later Gwinear Road station, and then to near Trenowin Farm, where the line continued almost due west; the present line diverges to the south.
 Crossing Steamers Hill, the line came to the head of Angarrack incline and descended to Phillack, running on the north side of Copperhouse Pool.
-The three arch bridge over a stream at Lethlean (near Phillack, just south of the middle of Glebe Row) is the oldest surviving railway bridge in Cornwall This bridge was the subject of a restoration project conducted by Hayle Scouts in 1982.
+The three arch bridge over a stream at Lethlean (near Phillack, just south of the middle of Glebe Row) is the oldest surviving railway bridge in Cornwall.
+This bridge was the subject of a restoration project conducted by Hayle Scouts in 1982.

 Continuing to the western end of the Pool, there was probably a "station" called Hayle Riviere close to the present North Quay.
 At this point the line swung south, crossing the channel by a swing bridge—the present swing bridge is not on the same alignment.

 From the swing bridge the line swung sharply west and then followed the southerly alignment of Penpol Terrace, crossing under the present-day Hayle Viaduct, and then turning north, once more under the later Hayle Viaduct, to sidings on East Quay; there were also siding connections to Harvey's machine factory.
 North Quay was also served by sidings, with a junction, facing for trains from Redruth, east of the swing bridge.

 When passenger services were first in operation, in May 1843, trains apparently started and terminated at Crotch's Hotel, close to Foundry Square.
 A proper station building came into use in Foundry Square from 27 May 1844.
 The Hayle station buildings were on the outside of the railway's loop south of the present Hayle viaduct, between the Hayle Railway line and the present B3301 road.
 There were two buildings; the eastern building is marked Literary Institution on the 1879 Ordnance Survey map, having changed to that use.
 The buildings are numbers 333 and 334 on the inventory and map 16d in Hayle Historical Assessment Cornwall, (but a different numbering system was used in the summary document).
-A photograph of 1938 in indicates that it was then in use by the Hayle Women's Unionist Association; it was demolished in December 1948.
+A photograph of 1938 indicates that it was then in use by the Hayle Women's Unionist Association; it was demolished in December 1948.